rust-lang/reference/src/items/associated-items.md

 }
 ```

-When the associated function is declared on a trait, the function can be called
+When the associated function is declared on a trait, the function can also be
-on the trait.
+called on the trait.
 When this happens, it is substituted for
 `<_ as Trait>::function_name`.

 ```rust
 trait Num {